roberwild/hevy-mcp/README.md

 ## Available MCP Tools

-The server implements the following MCP tools:
+The server implements the following MCP tools for interacting with the Hevy API:

 ### Workout Tools
 - `get-workouts`: Fetch and format workout data